 OTRS caches a lot of temporary data in

-Please note that this will be a non-permanent storage that will be lost on server reboot.
-All your sessions (if you store them in the filesystem) and your cache data will be lost.
+This will be a non-permanent storage that will be lost on server reboot.
+All your sessions (if you store them in the file system) and your cache data will be lost.

 There is also a centralized memcached based cache back end available for purchase from OTRS Group.